MickeyMoussa/frontend/README.md

 ## 4. Team Members
 ### Yazeed Faris Admin Functionality and all related components
 ### Eyad Shahat Content Creator Functionaly and all related components
+## Intermiediatary functionalities were created with collective effort